ob3rnard/eth-roots/README.md

 ### License

-&copy; 2023, Olivier Bernard, Andrea Lesavourey, Pierre-Alain Fouque.
+&copy; 2023, Olivier Bernard, Pierre-Alain Fouque, Andrea Lesavourey.
 This work is published under the GNU General Public License (GPL) v3.0.
 See the LICENSE file for complete statement.